Strong-Bee/NexPeer/README.md

 # 📂 Project Structure

-The project intentionally keeps the `lib` directory simple and maintainable.
+The project intentionally keeps the `lib` directory simple, modular, and maintainable.

 ```text
 nexpeer/